Liédson: International career

 Liédson expressed interest in playing for the Portugal national team despite being Brazilian-born.
 He stated: "If one day I was called up to play, I wouldn’t hesitate for a second, as I feel right at home in Portugal."
 After the retirement of striker Pauleta, Liédson was one of the main candidates in line for succession, especially after countrymen Deco and Pepe's previous switches.
-Liédson's naturalization process created some controversy, as the Portuguese Football Players' Union in August 2009 publicly objected Portuguese Football Federation's (FPF) plans of expediting his citizenship.
+Liédson's naturalisation process created some controversy, as the Portuguese Footballers' Union in August 2009 publicly objected the Portuguese Football Federation's (FPF) plans of expediting his citizenship.

-After six years of residence in the country, Liédson received Portuguese nationality, being eligible to play for the country.
-On 26 August 2009, he was called up by national coach Carlos Queiroz for the 2010 FIFA World Cup qualifiers against Denmark and Hungary, and made his debut against the former on 5 September, coming on as a substitute for Tiago at half-time: after having been booked, he scored the final 1–1 in the 85th minute with a header from a corner.
+After six years of residence in Portugal, Liédson received citizenship, being eligible to play for the country.
+On 26 August 2009, he was called up by Carlos Queiroz for the 2010 FIFA World Cup qualifiers against Denmark and Hungary and made his debut against the former on 5 September, coming on as a substitute for Tiago at half-time.
+After having been booked, Liédson scored the equaliser in the 85th minute, heading the ball in from a corner.

-Liédson started the first game in the final stages in South Africa, a 0–0 against Ivory Coast.
-He lost his place to Hugo Almeida for the following match, but both found the net in the 7–0 routing of North Korea on 21 June 2010, in Cape Town.
+Liédson started in Portugal's World Cup opener, a 0–0 draw against Ivory Coast.
+He lost his place to Hugo Almeida for the following match, but found the net twice in a 7–0 routing of North Korea on 21 June.